4 Ways to Reduce Your Energy Bill This Summer

 Check Your Insulation

-Ever wonder why you keep turning up the air conditioning but your home doesn’t seem to be getting cooler, so you drive it up some more?
-This could be because you need to upgrade or repair your home’s insulation.
-If cool air is leaving your home because of poor insulation, then you will be more inclined to turn up the air conditioning, costing you more and more money.
-To prevent throwing money out the window on high energy bills, invest in a repair or upgrade of your insulation.
+Ever wonder why you keep turning up the air conditioning, but your home doesn’t seem to be getting cooler, so you drive it up some more?
+This could be because you must upgrade or repair your home’s insulation.
+If cool air is leaving your home because of poor insulation, you will be more inclined to turn up the air conditioning, costing you more and more money.
+Invest in a repair or upgrade of your insulation to prevent throwing money out the window on high energy bills.

 Routinely Replace Your Air Filters

 Failing to maintain your air filters properly can cause all kinds of headaches.
 Not only will you see a decline in the air quality in your home, but you will also see [G1] an increase in your energy bill.
-As the filter gets more and more congested with lint, hair and other unhealthy particles, the air conditioning units have to work harder and harder to cool your home.
-The harder the air conditioning units have to work, the more energy they are using which means, the higher your energy bill is.
+As the filter gets increasingly congested with lint, hair, and other unhealthy particles, the air conditioning units have to work harder to cool your home.
+The harder the air conditioning units have to work, the more energy they are using, which means, the higher your energy bill is.

 Use Fans